fpmi-tp2021/labrabota5-gr13-1-travelagency/README.md

 - After installation, the application must be launched and the database must be populated with your data.
 After filling out the base, you can start working on it.

 - Andrey Kuksa - team leader, system development, drawing up diagrams; Rodion Rutkevich - design of the database, as well as its code.
-Development of schemes.; Evgeny Belitsky - team leader, system development.
+Development of schemes.
+Writing documentation; Evgeny Belitsky - system development, drawing up diagrams.